nianlonggu/MemSum/README.md

 ## Update 09-02-2023

-Released the dataset for human evaluation (comparing MemSum with NeuSum), and released a colab notebook that contained the interface for conducting human evaluation.
+Released the dataset for human evaluation (comparing MemSum with NeuSum).
+Data is available in folder human_eval_results/.
+It recorded the samples we used for human evaluation and records of participants' labelling.

+Released a colab notebook that contained the interface for conducting human evaluation.
 This can be used for reproducibility test.

 Jupyter notebook: https://github.com/nianlonggu/MemSum/blob/main/MemSum_Human_Evaluation.ipynb

 Run it on colab: <a href="https://colab.research.google.com/github/nianlonggu/MemSum/blob/main/MemSum_Human_Evaluation.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>